 Our Hunter Education Unit is looking for New Jersey's best sportsmen and sportswomen to become instructors at locations where students take the test and field course after first having completed the home study portion.
-A minimum of six weekend days each year are required.

 Call (856) 629-0552

 Leave your name and address to receive an application.